HardlyDifficult/Crypto/HardlyDifficult/Portfolio.md

  - PIVx
    - Bought for 0.00028687 BTC/PIVx on 12/12
    - Sold for 0.00042419 BTC/PIVx on 12/16
-   - 48% gain or 12% / day
+   - 48% gain in BTC or 12% / day
-        - vs Bitcoins 9% in the same timeframe
+        - plus Bitcoin's 9% in the same timeframe
  - Things and stuff (we'll capture new trades, I'm not going back in time..)